Next Generation Sequencing

 Applicants should be postdoctoral scientists, senior PhD students or junior faculty members actively engaged in or soon to commence research involving next generation sequencing instrumentation.

 This course includes a substantial element of sequence data QC and analysis performed on Linux-based computers.
 To benefit fully from the course it is essential that successful applicants are comfortable working in a Linux-based environment prior to the course.
 In particular, applicants will be expected to use the command line terminal interface.

 Applicants will need to be familiar with, and able to perform, the following:

 creating, copying, moving and deleting text files and directories, modifying file and directory permissions, navigating directory structures, examining the contents of text files, executing programs from the command line using pipes and output redirection, compressing and decompressing files (using zip or gzip)

-The course tuition fees are subsidised by the Wellcome Trust for scientists based in non-commercial institutions anywhere in the world.
-This is a residential course and there is a registration fee of £950 towards board and lodging for non-commercial applicants.
-The fee for commercial applicants is £4000.
+The course tuition fees are subsidised by The Wellcome Trust for researchers based in non-commercial institutions anywhere in the world.
+This is a residential course and there is a fee of £1020 towards board and lodging for non-commercial applicants.
+Commercial applicants should contact us for the commercial fee.